dolthub/metaflow/dolt-demos/README.md

 ### New Questions

-1. Version tracking -- explicit input parameters, implicit read/write capture, or both?
-2. How is metadata resolved locally vs. remote?
+1. How is metadata resolved locally vs. remote?
 (Ex: two people sharing flow metadata)
+2. Dolt acting as a stand-alone DataTool, or as a Datastore carrying metadata?
+2. Version tracking -- explicit input parameters, implicit read/write capture, or both?
 3. Preferred data access interface -- client API? doltpy? datatool?
 4. Other dolt features
     1. Tags